opencog/cogserver/opencog/cogserver/proxy/README.md

  * The support for SpaceFrames by the CogStorageNode is currently incomplete and broken.
- * Implement a caching read-through node, so that read requests hit the disk only the first time, and subequent reads do not go to disk a second time.
+ * Implement a caching read-through node, so that read requests hit the disk only the first time, and subsequent reads do not go to disk a second time.

 -----